-The height, bulk, and setbacks of the subject project are consistent with the existing development in the immediate surrounding area and with the underlying C2-1, R3-1 and R4-1 Zones.
-Therefore, in conjunction with the Density Bonus request, and consideration of other development in the area, the project is consistent with the surrounding.
+The height, bulk, and setbacks of the subject project are consistent with the existing development in the immediate surrounding area and with the underlying C2-1 and R4-1 Zones.
+Therefore, the project will be compatible with the existing and future developments in the neighborhood.